Panamanian golden frog: Behavior

 The Panamanian golden frog appears to socialize with other amphibians using sounds from the throat and hand-waving, like the semaphore motion used in courtship.
 The movements may be friendly or aggressive warnings.
 It is an "earless" species of frog, meaning it lacks tympanum.
 This, however, does not inhibit its ability to communicate with other members of its species through throat sounds.
 Despite lacking eardrums, the "earless" frog responds to vocalizations produced by members of its own species.
 The male frog responds to a pulsed vocalization, characterized by lower frequencies followed by higher frequencies, and so on, by exhibiting antagonistic behaviors such as turning to face the source of the sound and producing a pulsed vocalization in response.
 The pulsed call is used to demonstrate male position during combative situations.
 Like Atelopus varius, it is very territorial, living in the same site most of its life.
 As a result of this site fidelity, it will not hesitate to vocalize when another male frog encroaches on its territory.
 If this is not enough to get the intruder away, the frog is not hesitant to defend its territory through aggressive behavior.
 When encountering another male, male frogs will wave their forefeet as a sign of defense.

 The Panamanian golden frog, apart from recognizing sounds, is also able to locate the origin of a sound.
 This means it is capable of directional hearing.
 In all other species of frogs, the role of the eardrum is to pinpoint the direction of sound.
 Due to the very small size of the Panamanian golden frog, it is difficult to imagine another system of hearing that does not involve an eardrum apparatus.

 When A. zeteki encounters a predator, it often waves and lifts its foot at the predator to call attention to its stunning and beautiful coloring.
 This coloring is a warning of its toxicity, which is enough to make a predator no longer consider the frog as a meal.
 If the predator continues to approach, undeterred by the frog's warnings about its toxicity, the foot waving, often accompanied with vocalizations, will continue and increase in frequency and volume.
-Its toxicity is not a foolproof method of protection, since some animals, such as the colubrid snake Liophis epinephalus, are able to metabolize the frogs' poison.
+Its toxicity is not a foolproof method of protection, since some animals, such as the colubrid snake Erythrolamprus epinephalus, are able to metabolize the frogs' poison.
 Ways to ward off predators and prevent predation are different in their diurnal habits versus their nocturnal ones, especially because the poison alone will not ward off every predator.
 Adult males, which are active on the ground during the day, recede into the trees and perch there at night.
 This is most likely a defense mechanism.
 If the predator is approaching at night, the frog cannot rely on a visual strategy for fleeing.
 They perch on trees because it gives them the advantage of hearing approaching predators or feeling their weight on the tree branch.
 The noise and tactile advantages of climbing a tree are better than the advantages of burrowing in the ground.